CalConnect/DEVGUIDE/_pages/Validation.md

 ### [Severinghaus](http://severinghaus.org/projects/icv/)
 Based on the current iCal4J version by Ben Fortuna

+> Note: this service is unavailable as of 2018-09-27

 ### [Z Content](https://icalendar.org/validator.html)
 Z Content (Dan Cogliano) is a developer of iCalendar tools for the Joomla Content Management System.